-Landing Page vs. Homepage: What's the Difference and When to Use Each
+Landing Page vs Homepage: Difference, Examples, and When to Use Each

 You're running a Google Ads campaign.
 Someone clicks your ad, lands on your homepage, and... leaves.
 No signup.
 No purchase.
 Just a bounce.
 Sound familiar?

 This is one of the most common and costly mistakes in digital marketing: sending paid or high-intent traffic to your homepage instead of a dedicated landing page.
-The two serve completely different jobs, and confusing them wastes money every single day.
+The "homepage vs landing page" question feels like a semantic detail until you realize that getting it wrong wastes ad spend every single day.
+The two serve completely different jobs, and confusing them costs real money.

 Here's exactly what separates them, when each one is the right choice, and how to stop leaving conversions on the table.